remult/remult/misc/public-api.md

   repo: EntityMetadataOverloads<entityType>,
 ): Promise<EntityDbNames<entityType>>
-//[ ] EntityMetadataOverloads from TBD is not exported
-//[ ] EntityDbNames from TBD is not exported export declare function describeClass<classType>(
+//[ ] EntityMetadataOverloads from TBD is not exported export declare function describeClass<classType>(
   classType: classType,
   classDecorator: ((x: any, context?: any) => any) | undefined,